 Ensuring Organizational Longevity

 In any endeavor, the scope of what an organization can do is often limited by two things: time and money.
-To maximize the effect of both of these things, leaders and their staff alike must be innovative.
+To maximize the effectiveness of both of these things, leaders and their staff alike must be innovative.

 “The only way to change the lives of families and systems is to be inside them,” says Virginia Pryor, Deputy Director of Child Welfare for the Georgia Division of Family and Children Services.
-“You have to be in there day in and day out.”2
+“You have to be in there day in and day out.”

 Allowing for creative solutions means sometimes relinquishing control and leaving some things ambiguous, empowering employees and giving them not only the freedom to figure things out, but to implement change.
 “Adaptive challenges are complex and deeply rooted because they involve capacity building, said Ronald Heifetz, founding director of the Center for Public Leadership at the Harvard Kennedy School.
-“Not only do they require entire organizations to venture into the unknown, the journey itself can be highly disruptive.”2
+“Not only do they require entire organizations to venture into the unknown, but the journey itself can also be highly disruptive.”

 This often means giving up the older, more structured approach many organizations operate in, meeting the objection of “we have never done it that way” with conviction and confidence that change will result in better overall outcomes for everyone.